-Co-location is fundamental to many of the partnerships between DoE schools and services, and E&C services in Tasmania.
-The Provisional Co-location Policy and Process (the Provisional Co-location Policy) was developed, alongside the provisional Strong Partnerships Framework, to support and clarify these relationships.
-As these documents are new, they will be tested and reviewed after 12 months with feedback from the E&C sector and from DoE schools and services will be sort during this review.
+Co-location is key to many partnerships between DoE and E&C services in Tasmania.
+The provisional Co-location Policy and Process and Strong Partnerships Framework support these relationships.
+As these documents are new, we will test and review them.
+Feedback from the E&C sector and DoE schools and services will be sort during this review.

-During the transition to the new arrangements outlined in the Provisional Co-location Policy, existing co-located E&C services are required to participate in Reviews of Existing Arrangements with their DoE school or service.
-Pending the outcome of these Reviews, new leases or licences will be offered on the new terms, pending the outcome of these reviews.
-Often longer tenure terms in many cases.
-This process will not ordinarily begin before the expiration of existing leases or licences.
+There is time for transitioning to the new arrangements outlined in the Provisional Co-location Policy.
+A review of all current co-located E&C services will be undertaken with DoE schools and services.
+Offering of new leases or licences will happen on the new terms, pending the outcome of these reviews.
+Often longer tenure terms may occur.
+This review process will often not begin before the end of existing leases or licences.

 Strong communication and cooperation between E&C and DoE services underpins successful co-location.
 The Strong Partnerships Framework supports these relationships.
 The provisional Co-location Policy, requires DoE to meet with co-located E&C services.
 These meetings must be between decision makers from both sectors.
 DoE Principals or School Business Managers and E&C Directors/Managers must attend.
 These meetings are opportunities to organise shared activities and discuss challenges.
 They also assist in the planning of transitions for children between the E&C and DoE settings.